PHASE 2 –– SEARCHING FOR GRAVESITES USING HISTORIC PHOTOS

 DETERMINING LOCATIONS

-The grave for Margaret Perkins was, and still is, enclosed by an iron fence –– the only remaining fence in the cemetery.
-By using her stone/fence as a reference, we are attempting to identify the locations of a few of the other graves.
+The grave for Margaret Perkins was, and still is, enclosed by an iron fence –– the only remaining fence within the cemetery.
+By using her fence as a reference, we are attempting to identify the locations of some of the other graves.

-The photo on the right is dated 1967 and shows several stones in relation to the fenced-in Perkins’ stone –– with its ornate white cross.
+The photo on the right is dated 1967 and shows several stones in relation to the fenced-in Perkins’ stone.

 LookingEast